 (Can you believe I had never tried that hazelnut/chocolate spread, Nutella, in my life, before France?
 Note to self: avoid at home.
 Wow, it was yummy on crepes.
 Do not include this as part of my “eat healthy” tips.)

-So, we did indulge, but always with a big green salad.
+So, we did indulge, but we always indulged with a big green salad alongside.

-(I learned, after my childhood of severe hypoglycemia, that if one eats refined sugar now and then, it should be done only after a good, healthy, high-fiber meal.)
+After my childhood of severe hypoglycemia, I learned that if one eats refined sugar now and then, it should be done only after a good, healthy, high-fiber meal.

 The Europeans have lots of watercress and other lovely greens that we consider exotic here.
 And amazingly, even without my green smoothies, and despite a few servings of gelato and crepes, I came home the same weight and had lots of energy each day for our adventures.

 Stateside, Subway is our standby as “fast food” on trips.
 Here’s what you do: get the “wheat” bread and order a Veggie Delite.

-Tell the teenage employee to put on LOTS of cucumbers, bell peppers, tomatoes, and shredded carrots, and spinach if they have it (skip the iceberg lettuce).
+Tell the teenage employee to put on LOTS of cucumbers, bell peppers, tomatoes, and shredded carrots, plus spinach if they have it (skip the iceberg lettuce).
 For a sauce, we just do brown mustard.